 Claiming Taxes – All income from the S-Corporation is to be included on personal income tax returns and taxed at individual tax rates.

 As a side note, an S-Corporation may choose to drop its S status and go back to C status any time, but it must wait at least 5 years to refile for its S status again.

 IRS Form 2553 - Election by a Small Business Corporation

 IRS Form 1120 - U.S. Corporation Income Tax Return

 IRS Form 1120S - U.S. S Corporate Income Tax Return

 IRS Schedule E - Supplemental Income and Loss

 If you need help forming an S Corporation or C Corporation and all the steps that come afterwards, you can post your question or concern on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.